15 Hardboiled/American Crime Essentials

 Rogue Male Geoffrey Household (1939) Furious about Hitler, Household sends in a killer.

-A Surfeit of Lampreys Ngaio Marsh (AKA Death of a Peer) (1941) Marsh is often compared to Christie and Sayers, but (mostly) unlike those masters, Marsh bogs down in endless alibi-checking.
+A Surfeit of Lampreys Ngaio Marsh (AKA Death of a Peer) (1941) Marsh is often compared to Christie and Sayers, but even more then those masters, Marsh bogs down in endless alibi-checking.
 The first few chapters of Marsh are usually terrific, though.
+Sentence for sentence she can be one of the best.
 Lampreys has nice sardonic social commentary, although it ends up being rather disappointing politically.

 I, the Jury Mickey Spillane (1947) Lawrence Block suggests that Spillane was influenced by comic books.
 I’ve never liked Mike Hammer or his many followers, but will take a cue from Block, Westlake, and others I respect and grudgingly include him here.
 The last line of I, the Jury is admittedly classic.